mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

 A few things to note:

-- The variance is computed as the mean of squared deviations from the mean — the standard formula for population variance.
+- The variance is computed as the mean of squared deviations from the mean, the standard formula for population variance.
 - We guard against zero variance with `np.maximum(self.sigma_sq, 1e-10)` to avoid division by zero in features with constant values.
-- The `predict` method returns `True` for anomalies — observations whose probability falls below epsilon.
+- The `predict` method returns `True` for anomalies: observations whose probability falls below epsilon.

 ### Tuning Epsilon